Want to learn more about the Richmond Fed? We offer a wide range of speakers on a variety of economic and educational topics.

-We consider requests according to the audience, subject matter and the availability of speakers.
+The Richmond Fed evaluates speaker requests according to the forum, subject matter, and availability of speakers.
 Please note that the Bank’s resources are limited and speakers are only available to audiences within the Fifth District, which encompasses the District of Columbia, Maryland, North Carolina, South Carolina, Virginia and most of West Virginia.
 This service is free and we ask that you not present any gift or memento to our speakers.

 Our Supervision, Regulation and Credit department can provide information and resources for bankers on such topics as corporate governance, fraud and evaluating financial performance and portfolio risk.

 Our Payments Services departments can provide current research on topics including innovative payments systems and technologies; payments-related policy issues that affect communities, merchants and financial institutions; and trends in cash and currency usage and technology.